 I love old hotels.
 I love visiting old hotels.
 I love the book “Eloise,” which is about a girl who grew up in the Plaza hotel in New York city.
 I love the stories about the New Yorkers who lived in the Plaza hotel for years.
 (Check… Read the rest

 The last Saturday in April is Independent Bookstore Day, the official hashtag for Independent Bookstore Day is #BookstoreDay.
 The #BookstoreDay hashtag is a great way to take a peak at how folks across the country are celebrating local booksellers.
 Indie bookshops across the country are hosting parties and inviting customer and friends to buy books from their local booksellers.
-If you are interested in learning more about the business of book selling, Kim Lyons wrote a story for the Trib this week, Independent bookshops find unlikely prosperity, that digs into some of the statistics on the brick-and-mortar bookstore trends.
+If you are interested in learning more about the business of book selling,… Read the rest

 Attention book lovers!
 Book ‘Em is a Pittsburgh non-profit that needs your help to send books to prisoners in Pennsylvania.